veg/hyphy-vision/CONTRIBUTING.md

 4. `mkdir app && cd app`
 5. `git clone https://github.com/veg/hyphy-vision .`
 6. Edit the `main` entry of `package.json` to be `electron.js`
-7. Save `config.json.template` as `config.json`
-8. `yarn`
+7. `yarn`
-9. `webpack`
+8. `webpack`
-10. `rm -rf node_modules`
+9. `rm -rf node_modules`
-11. Open `images/app-icon.icns` and copy to clipboard, select HyPhy Vision.app and press &#8984;I to get information, click the icon and paste from clipboard
+10. Open `images/app-icon.icns` and copy to clipboard, select HyPhy Vision.app and press &#8984;I to get information, click the icon and paste from clipboard
-12. The app should now function.
+11. The app should now function.
 Tar/zip base directory and release

 ### Windows Desktop Application
 1. Obtain a copy of the [Electron binaries](https://github.com/electron/electron/releases) (e.g. `electron-vx.x.x-win32-x64.zip`) and decompress